-Para ice hockey is the Paralympic sport version of ice hockey.
-All players have a lower body disability and are strapped to a two-bladed sledge.
+Para Ice Hockey is the Paralympic sport version of ice hockey.
+All players have a lower body impairment and are strapped to a two-bladed sledge.
 They propel themselves with sticks spiked at one end and curved blades at the other for shooting.

 The goaltender may have an additional pick at the base end of his stick and may use an additional stick with a blade or wear a trapper glove.
 Teams are comprised of a maximum 15 players per team, including two goaltenders.
 Games consist of three 15-minute stop-time periods.

 Para ice hockey (formerly sledge hockey) was added to the Paralympic Winter Games in 1994.
 There’s only been a men’s tournament at the Games, but women had their first official IPC event – the International Cup, in late 2014 in Brampton, Ont.

 Canada has won medals at every Paralympic Games except 2002 and 2010 including gold in 2006.